-The Board approved cash forecast uses a growth rate of 11.1% for 2024 and 20% for 2025 to 2027.
-A growth rate of 15% for 2028 has been used which is aligned to long term historic PhD growth rates.
-From 2028 an annual growth rate of 1.5% is applied into perpetuity.
+The Board approved cash forecast uses a reasonably assumed growth rates for the forecast period 2025 to 2029 which are aligned to long term historic PhD performance.
+From 2029 an annual growth rate of 4.1% is applied into perpetuity to represent long term growth.

 The key assumptions used in the discounted cashflow model were the discount rate, sales growth and gross margin.
-Gross margin percentages were based on 2023 actuals adjusted for expected improvements to the manufacturing cycle as well as extra costs around headcount and carriage that are appropriate with the future revenue growth rate.
+Gross margin percentages were based on 2024 actuals and expectations for 2025 financial reperformance.